fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

+Dawud is known as biblical David who was, according to the Hebrew Bible, the second king of the United Kingdom of Israel and Judah, reigning c.
+1010–970 BCE.

-Dawud (Arabic: دَاوُوْد, romanized: Dāwūd [daːwuːd]), is a prophet and messenger of God (Allah) and is righteous, divinely-anointed monarch of the United Kingdom of Israel.
-Additionally, Muslims also honor David for having received the divine revelation of the Zabur (Psalms).
-Mentioned sixteen times in the Quran, David appears in the Islamic scripture as a link in the chain of prophets who preceded Muhammad.
-Although he is not usually considered one of the "law-giving" prophets (ulū al-ʿazm), "he is far from a marginal figure" in Islamic thought.
+Dawud (David), is a prophet and messenger of God and is righteous, divinely-anointed monarch of the United Kingdom of Israel.
+Additionally, Muslims honor David for having received the divine revelation of the Zabur (Psalms).
+Dawud is mentioned sixteen times in the Quran.
+Although he is not usually considered one of the "law-giving" prophets (ulū al-ʿazm), he is a significant figure in Islamic thought.
 In later Islamic traditions, he is praised for his rigor in prayer and fasting.
 He is also presented as the prototypical just ruler and as a symbol of God's authority on earth, having been at once a king and a prophet.

-David is particularly important to the religious architecture of Islamic Jerusalem.
-Dawud is known as biblical David who was, according to the Hebrew Bible, the second king of the United Kingdom of Israel and Judah, reigning c.
-1010–970 BCE

 ### Narrative in the Quran